2017 China IP Summer Program

 Arranged and paid for by each student

 Educational and sightseeing tours are included as part of the cost of the program.
 Educational tours may include visits to the State Intellectual Property Office (SIPO), Copyright Office, and at least a major IP law firm with numerous international IP clients.
 Sightseeing trips may include visits to the Great Wall, the Forbidden City, the Summer Palace, and the Temple of Heaven.

-(Note: Cost of housing, food and tours for the three-week program will be 3/4 of the four-week program).
+(Note: Cost of housing, food and tours for the three-week program (without the last week to Shanghai) will be 3/4 of the four-week program).